 - 96 from America – Dove Satellites of Planet Inc. (88) and LEMUR satellites of Spire Global Inc. (8)

-The high number of satellites sent on this mission was due to the fact that most of these satellites were nanosatellites.
-These are light and small.
+The high number of satellites on this mission was because most of these satellites were nanosatellites.
+Generally speaking, these nanosatellites are light and small.
 Usually, nano-satellites are launched in ‘containers’ which gets ejected first and then fires the nano-satellites into their respective orbits.
 But in this mission, each satellite was injected independently from the launch vehicle, indicating the use of an intuitive stacking configuration.

 The 104 satellites piggybacked on the PSLV and entered the intended orbit in about 16 minutes after lift-off.
-In the succeeding 12 minutes, all 104 satellites were injected into orbit in a predetermined sequence beginning with the Cartosat-2D, followed by the INS-1A and INS-1B.
-After injection, the two solar arrays of the Cartosat 2D were deployed automatically.
-In a few days, the satellite will start providing remote sensing services using its panchromatic (black and white) and multispectral (color) cameras.
+Then. in the following 12 minutes, all 104 satellites were injected into orbit in a predetermined sequence beginning with the Cartosat-2D, followed by the INS-1A and INS-1B.
+After injection, the two solar arrays of the Cartosat 2D had deployed automatically.
+After a few days, the satellite will start providing remote sensing services using its panchromatic (black and white) and multispectral (color) cameras.

 The Cartosat series of 6 satellites are a part of the Indian Remote Sensing Program.
 They are used for the creation of land maps, road network monitoring, coastal land use and regulation, water distribution and various other geographical information system applications.